truemagic-coder/solana-agent-app/README.md

 * Provides conversational memory, parallel function calling, smart automatic tool choice, and message history using MongoDB
 * Utilizes FastAPI and Next.js - the most popular and supported web frameworks
 * Quickly add custom functions to your AI agent in a few lines of code
-* Solana Actions:
+* Solana Agent Actions:
-    * SOL/SPL transfers via Helius
+    * Transfer tokens from the Agent wallet to other wallets - via Helius
-    * Swaps via Jupiter
+    * Swap tokens inside the Agent wallet - via Jupiter and Helius
 * Social Integrations:
     * X (coming soon...)